Emergency Preparedness: Are You Prepared?

 There are 24 hr. kits, First Aid Kits, Mini Car Kits, and 72 hr. kits.
 I found tons on the web and will share some of my favorites that I found and pinned onto pinterest.

-ACTIVITY KIT to keep the kids occupied in an emergency!
+ACTIVITY KIT or Busy Bags to keep the kids occupied in an emergency!

 I really like this 10 day survival pack for the car since it is all contained in a hard cased cooler and will fit into most small car trunks with a few blankets or a tent!